vviijjaayy-vijay/I2C_Chatting/README.md

 ```
   After you see this message, you’re now ready to chat!
 Type whatever into the serial input, and it’ll broadcast through the entire I2C network.

+  There will be some tags assigned to each message.
+Here’s an example of one:
+  `[R#64] 3723ms > ...`
+  Each tag shows whether the message has been sent or received.
+If the letter before the hashtag is an `R`, then the message is a message that has been received.
+If it’s an `S`, that message has been sent.
+The numbers next to the tag is the timestamp, where it’s measured as the time between the startup of the device and message receive/send as milliseconds.

 &nbsp;

 ### Commands